mate-academy/node_auth-app/readme.md

     - `redirect` (string, optional): Redirect URL.
   - **Response**:
     - `message` (string): Token update confirmation or redirection to the specified URL.
+  - **Note**: Mostly, if the accessToken is outdated, the api automatically redirects to refresh.

 ### Logout
 - **POST** `/auth/logout`